Pitbull Australian Shepherd Mix Facts

 The same thing goes if it gets too boring and the owners are too lazy or too busy to play with it.
 You should have it properly trained, or you should play and exercise with your Australian Pitbull regularly.
 Some people are not getting the Pitbull Crossed with Australian Shepherd as a pet because it can be unusually aggressive towards other animals and especially to strangers.

-Pitbull australian shepherd mix facts
+Australian shepherd pitbull mix facts

 If you did not train your dog to be more sociable around people and other animals, it would exercise its aggression and alpha dominance all the time.
 You should also be a tough owner if you want to make it follow you.

-2. The Pitbull Crossed with Australian Shepherd also has a very high herding tendency.
+2. The Pitbull Crossed with the Australian Shepherd also has a very high herding tendency.
 This makes it highly unsuitable for homes with pets or very young kids.
 It can chase your kids and pounce on them.
-It can chase any moving object like toys, and it may even chase cars and moving vehicles.
+It can chase any moving object, like toys, and it may even chase cars and moving vehicles.
 Thus, you need to provide adequate training for this dog if you do not want it to cause trouble.

 3. Another problem with this dog is that it might develop a lower resistance than both its Australian Shepherd and Pitbull parents.
 All breeds could come out stronger than the parents.
 However, there is also an equal chance that the mixed breed combines both parents’ diseases.
-Thus, it is important that you should purchase your dog from a breeder that is licensed and one that can reasonably offer a guarantee that your dog is free from diseases.
+Thus, it is important that you purchase your dog from a breeder that is licensed and one that can reasonably offer a guarantee that your dog is free from diseases.

 If you are too unlucky when it comes to choosing an Australian Shepherd Pitbull Mix puppy, then you might encounter a dog with a great tendency towards hip dysplasia and eye diseases such as cataracts.
-Both Australian Shepherd and Pitbull parents carry the merle gene.
+Both Australian Shepherd and Pitbull parents carry the Merle gene.

 This gene is especially associated with vision and hearing defects in animals.
 Moreover, there is the Collie eye anomaly and epilepsy that both Pitbulls and Australian Shepherds suffer from.
 There is also cerebellar ataxia, which is a genetic disorder of the brain that may show up as early as three years old.